sunset1995/CVFX-HW5/README.md

 - motion parallax
 - stop motion
 - live photo

-Also with the help of saliency mask, we can post-processing the image for to fix the color of certain pixels and thus enhance the final effect (detail describe in below).
+Also with the help of saliency mask, we can post-processing the image to fix the color of certain pixels and thus enhance the final effect (detail describe in below).

 ## Saliency mask
 Saliency is defined by the most noticeable part in the image for a human.
 The use of saliency mask in this multi-view visual effects project is obivious.
-We use the mask the help deciding which features to track or filter, instead of defining rule (e.g. the translation of the features) to classify the detected features into foreground and background.
+We use the mask to help decide which features to track or filter, instead of defining rule (e.g. the translation of the features) to classify the detected features into foreground or background.

 We use a state-of-the-art saliency prediction model, PiCANet ([paper](https://arxiv.org/abs/1708.06433), [github](https://github.com/Ugness/PiCANet-Implementation), Liu et al., CVPR'18), to yield saliency mask of each image for later 3D visual effects.